top of page

 Contracts lie at the heart of all commerce, though rarely are the subject of an investigation involving outside parties; however many times investigators are called upon to investigate assets, interests and liabilities which came into being in at least one transaction – such as real estate, or an insurance contract.
 Therefore it is of interest for an investigator to understand the legal backdrop preceding their inquiries.

-Contract law is quite probably the largest major heading in the case law system.
-It is a great deal larger than tort law and far larger than criminal law.
-What follows hereunder is only a thin cross-section of the total subject matter, but it is enough for the purposes of an investigator gathering circumstantial evidence.
-Furthermore, in spite of the importance of contract law to commerce of all kinds, the parties themselves will ordinarily hold most of the necessary evidence in a contract-related dispute.
+Lastly, in spite of the importance of contract law to commerce of all kinds, the parties themselves will ordinarily hold most of the necessary evidence in a contract-based dispute.
 A lot of this is in the form of written contracts, logs, accounts, receipts, invoices, emails and order forms which are reflexively kept on hand by businesses.
 When these are not kept on hand much of the information is not of the kind a person will remember reliably.
-The reader may nevertheless find this information useful when they are acting on their own behalf.
+This means an investigator will utilise this knowledge principally when a contract comes up as peripheral to the concerns under inquiry.

 What Makes a Contract Valid?